01st July 2020

-The Cornerstones Curriculum is housed on Curriculum Maestro.
-It includes over 100 projects and 2000 teaching resources, developed for children from Nursery to Year 6.
+Cornerstones Curriculum 22 is housed on Curriculum Maestro.
+This curriculum is fully sequenced, engaging and interconnected.
+It offers schools both single and mixed-aged models, is fully resourced and has been expertly written for children from Nursery to Year 6.
 The themes are exciting and diverse, helping to capture children’s imaginations and stimulate curiosity.
-Although designed for in class teaching, many schools have continued to deliver the projects virtually as home learning.
-All content is adaptable, so you can make it bespoke and relevant for your children.
+Although designed for in-class teaching, many schools have continued to deliver the projects virtually as home learning.
+All lessons can be tailored at a ‘finer detail’ level, so you can make them bespoke and relevant for your children.
 For example, you could include content that explores their lockdown experiences.

 There are opportunities throughout the curriculum to support children’s understanding of important themes and concepts, such as emotions, change, connections, significance and comparison.
 This is done through 10 Cornerstones’ Big ideas, which are global themes and concepts that thread coherently across subjects, projects and year groups.
 Exploring these themes is particularly useful during the recovery process.